apache/zeppelin/docs/setup/basics/how_to_build.md

 ##### `-Pspark-scala-[version] (optional)`

-To be noticed, these profiles also only affect the embedded mode (no need to specify `SPARK_HOME`) of Spark interpreter.
+To be noticed, these profiles also only affect the unit test (no need to specify `SPARK_HOME`) of Spark interpreter.
 Actually Zeppelin supports all the versions of scala (2.11, 2.12) in Spark interpreter as long as you specify `SPARK_HOME`.

 Available profiles are